-Northern Egypt train derailment kills 2, injures 16
+Train derails in northern Egypt, killing 2, injuring 16

 In 2021, two trains collided in the southern Egyptian city of Tahta, killing 32 people.
 Later that year, a train derailed in the Qalyubia province, killing 11 people.

-Egypt’s deadliest train crash was in 2002, when more than 300 people were killed after a fire broke out in an overnight train journeying from Cairo to southern Egypt.
+Egypt’s deadliest train crash was in 2002, when more than 300 people were killed after a fire broke out on an overnight train journeying from Cairo to southern Egypt.